Fear The Whisperers

 Every Walking Dead season to date has premiered in October, at varying times.
 The first season debuted at the end of the month, the following five seasons were all in mid October, while seasons 7 and 8 moved back towards the end of the month again.

-Season 9, which is currently still on air and is scheduled to conclude on March 31, premiered on October 7, 2018.
-The ninth edition embarked on its traditional mid-season break at the end of November and returns for its final five episodes from February 10.
+Season 9, which concluded in April, premiered on October 7, 2018.
+The ninth edition embarked on its traditional mid-season break at the end of November and returned for its final five episodes in February.

 Which cast members are coming back?